adobe/aem-upload/README.md

 To add the module to your Node.js project:

-1. Follow the steps to `npm login` per [If using this Adobe internal](#if-using-this-adobe-internal).
-1. Install the module in your project using `npm install --save @assets-skyline/skyline-upload`.
+1. Install the module in your project using one of the [installation options](#install).
 1. Require the module in the javascript file where it will be consumed:

 ```javascript